dwyrwas/dwyrwas/README.md

 - 👋 Hi, I’m @dwyrwas
-- 👀 I’m interested in Public Health, Epidemiology, and data science
+- 👀 I’m interested in data science
 - 🌱 I’m currently mastering and refining my skills in python
 - 💞️ I’m looking to collaborate on epidemiology projects and data visualization projects